How virtual assistants are changing keyword research

 “What movie won the Oscar for Best Picture last year?”

-The ways the healthcare industry is utilizing speech recognition-based virtual assistants can be applied to other industries.
+The ways the healthcare industry is utilizing speech recognition-based virtual assistants can be applied to other sectors as well.
 From giant industries like Fintech to small local businesses, this technology can help with administrative tasks such as transcription, scheduling, and information search.

 Tips for getting into the voice-search game

-Even if you’re not ready to hand over administrative tasks, your business can still utilize speech recognition-based technology through voice search optimization.
+Your business can still utilize speech recognition-based technology through voice search optimization.
+This is true even if you’re not ready to hand over administrative tasks.
 In fact, your business probably can’t afford not to optimize for voice search.

 First, and perhaps most importantly, use conversational language when creating content.
 Content creators should write like they speak to increase their chances of appearing as the featured snippet which the Google Assistant frequently reads aloud to answer queries.